-Attached bladder kelp (KBB G) was introduced into the Quota Management System (QMS) on 1 October 2010, within FMA 3 and FMA 4 only which have the reporting codes KBB 3G and KBB 4G, respectively.
-The Total Allowable Catch (TAC), commercial, recreational, customary, and other mortality allowances issued to KBB G on entering the QMS remain unchanged and are presented in Table 1 and Figure 1.
+Attached bladder kelp (KBB G) was introduced into the Quota Management System (QMS) on 1 October 2010, only within FMA 3 and FMA 4, which have the reporting codes KBB 3G and KBB 4G, respectively.
+The Total Allowable Catch (TAC), Total Allowable Commercial Catch (TACC), recreational, customary, and other mortality allowances issued to KBB G on entering the QMS remain unchanged and are presented in Table 1.